mattlewis92/angular-bootstrap-calendar/README.md

 ### view-title

 This variable will be assigned to the calendar title.
-If you want to change the formatting you can use the `calendarConfigProvider` or just override the appropriate method in the `calendarTitle` factory.
+If you want to change the formatting you can use the `calendarConfig` or just override the appropriate method in the `calendarTitle` factory.

 ### on-event-click